error404notfound/making-embedded-systems-homework/homework_week_4/readme.md

 The aim of this project would be to implement some of the functionality of the [Sensory stones]() project.

-  * implement shake to wake
+  * Implement shake to wake ( using gyroscope)
+  * User button interrupt to switch to CLI mode
   * Gesture recognition utilising the accelerometor to set mode ( using edge impulse to generate model ) ( detect 3 modes )
-  * Implement the breathing pattern trainer using LCD  for visual feedback.
+  * Implement the breathing pattern trainer using LEDS  for visual feedback.
   * Sleep timer
   * Save user settings to non volitaile memeory
   * Data logging to USB mass storage ( as proof of concept )